Pylons/pyramid/docs/narr/views.rst

   :ref:`views_with_templates` for more information about view templates.

+wrapper

+  The :term:`view name` (*not* an object dotted name) of another view declared elsewhere in ZCML (or via the ``@bfg_view`` decorator) which will receive the response body of this view as the ``request.wrapped_body`` attribute of its own request, and the response returned by this view as the ``request.wrapped_response`` attribute of its own request.
+Using a wrapper makes it possible to "chain" views together to form a composite response.
+The response of the outermost wrapper view will be returned to the user.
+The wrapper view will be found as any view is found: see :ref:`view_lookup_ordering`.
+The "best" wrapper view will be found based on the lookup ordering: "under the hood" this wrapper view is looked up via ``repoze.bfg.view.render_view_to_response(context, request, 'wrapper_viewname')``.
+The context and request of a wrapper view is the same context and request of the inner view.
+If this attribute is unspecified, no view wrapping is done.

 request_method

   This value can either be one of the strings 'GET', 'POST', 'PUT',